Hong Kong protesters plan weekend rally after violent clashes | Malay Mail

 The government says it is necessary to fix a loophole that prevents Hong Kong from sending criminal suspects back to jurisdictions they have fled — including to mainland China.

-Lam has shown no signs of backing down, even after the massive peaceful rally on Sunday.
-Instead she has vowed to press ahead with the law change and called the protests “organised riots”.
+Lam has shown no sign of backing down, even after the massive peaceful rally on Sunday.
+Instead she has vowed to press ahead and called the protests “organised riots.”

 But opponents say the legislation would be abused by an increasingly assertive Beijing to pursue its political enemies and to ensnare dissidents in an opaque and politically motivated justice system.